NdK73/HomeAutomation/README.md

 ### [DomoDisp](domodisp) 1.1

 A node based on ESP8266 that provides physical user interface to the system.
 Uses a 1.8" ST7735 LCD color display and a rotative encoder.
-Designed to be mounted either on the front of a DIN rail box or inside a 4-modules Vimar Plana frame -- other frames could work but are untested.
+It is designed to be mounted either on the front of a DIN rail box or inside a 4-modules Vimar Plana frame -- other frames could work but are untested.

 Requires a 5V power source (possibly a DomoNode-inout, but a dedicated module with power and relay will be published as soon as it's ready).

 Includes sample "lib" for reading the encoder (needs cleanup... there still are traces of experiments I did to read ESP's ADC from an interrupt routine).

 The display can be managed by [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) lib and works up to 27MHz (only 10MHz when testing on breadboard) -- remember to edit User_setup.h before compiling your sketch!

 [OSHW] IT000003 | [Certified open source hardware](https://oshwa.org/cert)

 ### [DomoDispV2](domodisp2) 2.0

 **Future** release using shared SPI bus for display, freeing 2 GPIOs.
 One of the freed GPIOs is used to control dimming.

 **WARNING**: FW is incompatible with old DomoDisp!